ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 #### Spread Chain Weights
-One really useful feature of both `spread` and `spread_inside` chains is that we can apply weights to individual members of the chain and we get very similar behaviour to weights in _LinearLayout_.
+One really useful feature of both `spread` and `spread_inside` chains is that we can apply weights to individual members of the chain and we get very similar behaviour to weights in `LinearLayout`.
 There is currently not a direct way of doing this in the editor, but we can use the properties view to change attributes manually.

 ![Weighted Chain](../assets/images/basics/chains_weight.png)

-To apply a weight to a specific _View_ we must first select the _View_ in the editor, and then (if the _View_ is in a horizontal chain) specify a `android:layout_width="0dp"` and `app:layout_constraintHorizontal_weight="1"`:
+To apply a weight to a specific `View` we must first select the `View` in the editor, and then (if the `View` is in a horizontal chain) specify a `android:layout_width="0dp"` and `app:layout_constraintHorizontal_weight="1"`:

 ![Weighted Chain Properties](../assets/images/basics/chains_weight_properties.png)

-Note how the appearance of the _View_ changes in the blueprint view - the top & bottom edges change from straight lines in to become accordion-like - this gives a visual indication of a weighted _View_.
+Note how the appearance of the `View` changes in the blueprint view - the top & bottom edges change from straight lines in to become accordion-like - this gives a visual indication of a weighted `View`.

 It is also worth noting that weights do not play nicely if we try to use them in `packed` mode.
 Whereas `spread` and `spread_inside` modes will use as much space as they need, `packed` mode will try and pack things in to the smallest possible space.
-If you attempt to use weights in a `packed` chain then the weighted _Views_ will shrink to zero size:
+If you attempt to use weights in a `packed` chain then the weighted views will shrink to zero size:

 ![Packed Weighted Chain](../assets/images/basics/chains_packed_weight.png)